Statistical Characteristics of Deep Representations: An Empirical Investigation: Representation Characteristics and Regularizers

-\section{Representation Characteristics}
+\subsection{Representation Characteristics}

-In this section, we briefly address the most popular statistical characteristics and information theoretic characteristics of representations.
 Consider a neural network $\nn$ whose architecture $\mathcal{A}$ is fixed and the weights for the $l$\textsuperscript{th} layer are given by $\{\W_l\}$ and $\{\bb_l\}$ after training.
-Notation-wise, we simply write $\nn=(\W, \bb)$ to define a network and $\y$ or $\nn(\x)$ to refer to its deterministic output for a given input $\x$.
-The layer index $l$ is omitted when the meaning is obvious.
-The $l$\textsuperscript{th} layer's activation vector for the given input $\x$ is noted as $\z_l(\x)$ or simply $\z_l$, and the $i$\textsuperscript{th} element of $\z_l$ is noted as $z_{l,i}$.
-The mean, variance, and standard deviation of $z_{l,i}$ are defined as $\mu_{z_{l,i}}$, $v_{z_{l,i}}$, and $\sigma_{z_{l,i}}$, respectively.
+We write $\nn=(\W, \bb)$ to denote a network and $\y$ or $\nn(\x)$ to refer to its deterministic output for a given input $\x$.
+The index $l$ is omitted when the meaning is obvious.
+The activation vector of the $l$\textsuperscript{th} layer for the given input $\x$ is denoted as $\z_l(\x)$ or simply $\z_l$, and the $i$\textsuperscript{th} element of $\z_l$ is denoted as $z_{l,i}$.
+The mean, variance, and standard deviation of $z_{l,i}$ over $p(\x)$ are defined as $\mu_{z_{l,i}}$, $v_{z_{l,i}}$, and $\sigma_{z_{l,i}}$, respectively.
 The covariance of $\z_l$ is defined as $\C_l$.
-Then, the basic representation characteristics can be summarized as in Table \ref{table:characteristics}.
-Six of them are statistical characteristics, and the last two are information theoretic characteristics.

-Previous studies on statistical characteristics are often based on regularizers. \cite{srivastava2014dropout} addresses dropout for preventing co-adaptation among hidden units by randomly putting zeros in a layer's activation vector. \cite{ioffe2015batch} explains batch normalization (BN) that reduces internal covariate shift via normalizing activations of each unit to speed up network training. \cite{cogswell2015reducing} suggest DeCov that utilizes a penalty loss function to reduce activation covariance among hidden units. \cite{choi2018utilizing} considers extension to class-wise regularization and provides four representation regularizers.
-Among them, CR (Covariance Regularizer) is equivalent to DeCov, and we adopt the notation of CR. \cite{glorot2011deep} explains L1 representation regularization, called L1R in this work, that applies L1 penalty on activations.
-These representation regularization methods have distinct effects on representation characteristics, and examples of the learned representations are shown in Figure \ref{fig:scatter}.
-The representation regularizers are described in Appendix B, and a quantitative analysis of representation characteristics are provided in Appendix C.
+The definitions of class-wise statistics are included in Section A of the supplementary materials.